-Does this financial product have a sustain nable investment objective?
-It will make a minimum X of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 30% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective?
+Yes • X No

-Sustainability indicators are used to verify whether the financial product conforms to the environmental or social characteristics promoted by the financial product.
+It will make a minimum of sustainable investments with an environmental objective:% X It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 60% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective romotes E/S characteristics, but will not make any tainable investments are used to verify whether the financial product conforms to the environmental or social characteristics promoted by the financial product.